apache/cloudstack-documentation/source/installguide/hypervisor/kvm.rst

 Secondary Storage Bypass
 ^^^^^^^^^^^^^^^^^^^^^^^^

-New in 4.11 is the ability to bypass storing a template on secondary storage, and instead directly downloading a 'template' from an alternate remote location.
+New in 4.11 is the ability to bypass storing a Template on secondary storage, and instead directly downloading a 'Template' from an alternate remote location.
 In order to facilitate this the **Aria2** (https://aria2.github.io/) package must be installed on all of your KVM hosts.